On the mathematical and foundational significance of the uncountable: Main results I

-In this section, we provide a brief introduction to the \emph{gauge integral} (Section \ref{bintro}) and establish that basic properties of this integral, like uniqueness and the fact it extends the Riemann and Lebesgue integral, are equivalent to $\HBU$ (Section \ref{grm}) over the (relatively weak) system $\ACAo$.
+We provide a brief introduction to the \emph{gauge integral} (Section~\ref{bintro}) and establish that basic properties of this integral, like uniqueness and the fact it extends the Riemann and Lebesgue integral, are equivalent to $\HBU$ (Section \ref{grm}) over the (relatively weak) system $\ACAo$.
+The gauge integral is not an isolated incident: the \emph{Henstock variational measure} is a generalisation of the Lebesgue outer measure (see \cite{leekessjorsj}*{Ch.\ 5}), and its basic properties are equivalent to $\HBU$ as well, as will be shown in future work.
+We address a possible criticism that may be levelled at our results in Section \ref{extradata}.
+For the rest of this section, we motivate the RM-study of the gauge integral.

-As will become clear below, the gauge integral enjoys both greater conceptual simplicity and higher generality than the Lebesgue integral.
-For this reason, there have been calls for (a somewhat stripped-down version of) the gauge integral to replace the Riemann and Lebesgue integral (and the associated measure theory) in the undergraduate curriculum (\cite{bartleol, bartleol2,bartleol3}).
+As will become clear below, the gauge integral enjoys the conceptual simplicity of the Riemann integral, but also has greater generality than the Lebesgue integral.
+In fact, the gauge integral boasts the most general version of the fundamental theorem of calculus (see Theorem \ref{FTC}) and is `maximally' closed under improper integrals (Hake's theorem; see Theorem \ref{coromag} for a special case).
+For these reasons, there have been calls for (a somewhat stripped-down version of) the gauge integral to replace the Riemann and Lebesgue integral (and the associated measure theory) in the undergraduate curriculum (\cite{bartleol, bartleol2,bartleol3}).
 In a nutshell, the gauge integral can only be called \emph{natural and mainstream} from the point of view of mathematics.

 Regarding the connection between physics and the gauge integral, Muldowney has expressed the following opinion in a private communication. \begin{quote} There are a number of different approaches to the formalisation of Feynman’s path integral.
 However, if one requires the formalisation to be close to Feynman’s original formulation, then the gauge integral is really the only approach. \end{quote} Arguments for this opinion, including major contributions to Rota's program for the Feyman integral, may be found in \cite{mully}*{\S A.2}.
+Another argument in favour of the gauge integral is that this formalism gives rise to so-called {physical} solutions, i.e.\ in line with the observations from physics (see \cite{pouly,nopouly,nopouly2,nopouly3}).
+For instance, most path integral formalisms somehow require the concept of \emph{imaginary} time, while the gauge integral provides a more natural framework \emph{based on real time}.
+A major problem with imaginary time is namely the lack of an arrow/direction of time (\cite{goodtime}), where the latter is proscribed by thermodynamics (see also \cite{geiledel}).